-A Level Textiles opens up a lot of opportunities in the field of Art & Design.
-If you have a passion for art and textiles and you are interested in potential careers in industries such as fashion, arts & crafts, fine art, printed textiles, ceramics, fashion marketing or journalism, then A Level Textiles is a good starting point.
+A-Level Textiles opens up many opportunities in the field of Art & Design.
+If you have a passion for art and textiles and are interested in potential careers in industries such as fashion, arts and crafts, fine art, printed textiles, ceramics, fashion marketing or journalism, then A-Level Textiles is a good starting point.

 Many of our students choose to stay at Cardinal Newman to complete the Foundation Art and Design course, whereas others go straight to university.
-We have very strong links with universities and recent destinations have included: Manchester Metropolitan University, London College of Fashion, Bath Spa, Central St Martin’s London and Edinburgh University.
+We have very strong links with universities and recent destinations have included; Manchester Metropolitan University, London College of Fashion, Bath Spa University, Central Saint Martins London and Edinburgh University.

 Design Technology and Graphic Design students will be subject to an interview with a portfolio of work.

 Fine Art, Business Studies, Media Studies, Digital Photography and English.